alexfrom0815/IR-BPP/README.md

 ### License
 ```
 This source code is released only for academic use.
-Please do not use it for commercial purpose without authorization of the author.
+Please do not use it for commercial purposes without authorization of the author.
 ```